maharris77/fin_ii_replication/README.md

 Within each stage, there are directories for code, inputs, outputs, and temporary files.

 The shell scripts named "master.sh" are not a necessary part of the project; they were simply helpful in automating certain processes.

+A file is provided for installation of community-developed Stata programs (via ssc install) used in the project.